‘BB21’ Player Nick Maccarone Slammed For Calling Houseguests ‘Dorks’ In Vulgar-Filled Rant

 Big Brother Season 15 winner Andy Herren wasn’t happy with Nick’s rant last night as well.

 “If I’ve learned one valuable lesson in life, it is that as you get older your dork friends are truly the people who matter and who you should hold on to.
 The popular kids will always be looking for something bigger and better.
-Here’s to hoping a dork takes Nick out,” Andy tweeted in response.
+Here’s to hoping a dork takes Nick out,” Andy responded on Twitter.

 Fans and viewers began commenting that Nick must have been the “dork” in high school and now he’s just trying to fit in with the cool kids in a different environment.
 This is yet another time that Nick’s job has been brought up by the fans, who feels he is unfit to be a mental health therapist for children.
 Nick has discussed working with children in pre-interviews, but it’s never been confirmed that he does hold some kind of job counseling children at this time.
 Nevertheless, some viewers are still hoping he is fired if he does.

 “I’m not one who would ever go write a s****y review of someone’s business, or contact someone’s employer over their behavior in BB, but if Nick does have a job as a child therapist, I pray he gets fired after seeing his predatory, bullying behavior.
-He shouldn’t be around kids,” one fan tweeted late Friday night.
+He shouldn’t be around kids,” one fan said on Twitter late Friday night.

 Big Brother airs every Sunday, Wednesday and Thursday night on CBS.